technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-06/Lab 6 – Configuring Insider Risk Management-TF-July21,225.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image86.png)

-15. Under Sharing SharePoint files with people outside the organizzation, use 1, 2, and 3 events for each stage respectively then select Next.
+15. Under **Sharing SharePoint files with people outside the organization**, use 1, 2, and 3 events for each stage respectively then select **Next**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image87.png)